-- 1. After the platform and other hardware have been removed from the mast, and mast has been removed from machine, lay mast assembly down with the shortest mast section-5/-6/-7 on top and facing up. - Remove sequencing retract cables from sides of mast assembly and the mini covers from the top of each mast section.
-Also, remove the latch bar assembly from BOTTOM of mast section-5/-6/-7.
+- After the platform and other hardware have been removed from the mast, and mast has been removed from machine, lay mast assembly down with the shortest mast section-4/5 on TOP and facing up. - Remove the sequencing retract cables from sides of mast assembly, the chain guard, and the mini covers from the top of each mast section.